Identifying the Distribution of Welfare from Discrete Choice: Conceptual framework

-For notational convenience, the characterisation in terms of virtual prices $\widetilde{p}_c(\lambda)$ instead of the numeraire $y^\lambda_c$ will be used in the remainder of the paper.
+For notational convenience, the characterization in terms of virtual prices $\widetilde{p}_c(\lambda)$ instead of the numeraire $y^\lambda_c$ will be used in the remainder of the paper.

-A common feature of all NOS~measures is that statements on welfare levels, namely `type~$\omega$'s welfare obtained from a bundle $\left(y-p_k,k\right)$ is at least equal to $w$', can be related to statements on optimal choice (behaviour), namely `$k$ is $\omega$'s best choice from a virtual opportunity set including all options~$c$ available at (welfare measure specific) virtual prices~$\widetilde{p}_c\left(w\right)$, and $k$ at the actual price, $p_k$.'
-This feature is key for all future results, and is made precise in Lemma~\ref{lem:characterisation_WB}.
+A common feature of all NOS~measures is that statements on welfare levels, namely `type~$\eta$'s welfare obtained from a bundle $\left(y-p_k,k\right)$ is at least equal to $w$', can be related to statements on optimal choice behavior, namely `$k$ is $\eta$'s best choice from a virtual opportunity set including all options~$c$ available at (welfare measure specific) virtual prices~$\widetilde{p}_c\left(w\right)$, and $k$ at the actual price, $p_k$.'\footnote{Notice that the welfare level of option $k$ at price $p_k$, $W^\eta(y-p_k,k)$, can never be greater or equal to~$w$ if $\widetilde{p}_k(w)<p_k$.
+The set of preference types defined in Equation~\eqref{eq:lem1} will be empty in this case. } This feature is key for all future results, and is made precise in Lemma~\ref{lem:characterisation_WB}.